svgeesus/svgeesus.github.io/Color/OKLab-notes.md

 > a good job at predicting perceived lightness, chroma and hue

-These notes are my nitial impressions on reading.
+These notes are my initial impressions on reading.

 ## LMS basis